Each class provides an intensive learning experience.

 |

 RP 707 Thesis SeminarCredits: 0 | Delivery Mode: Online | Prerequisites: RP 680, RP 685, RP 699 and prior approval to pursue the M.S.
 Thesis option During this ongoing, noncredit Thesis Seminar, students who have been approved to complete a thesis will be supported by the faculty committee chair, their faculty advisor, and a committee member of the student’s choosing.
 Students will work to develop an original research question and thesis proposal that includes a literature review.
 The project will need IIRP Institutional Review Board (IRB) approval prior to conducting any research.
-Students will complete their research, writing, and defense of their thesis within two years from their enrollment in this Seminar. |
+Students will complete their research, writing, and defense of their thesis within two years of their enrollment in this Seminar. |

 Fa |